Questions You Might Be Asking

 -

-In the meantime, many clients choose to pay out of pocket for the privacy, flexibility, and depth this work allows. -
+Some clients also choose to pay out of pocket for the privacy, flexibility, and depth that private-pay therapy can offer.

 -